Consensys/doctools.template-site/docs/playground.md

 ---
-template: playground.html
+template: katacoda.html
-katacoda:
+katacoda: nicolasmassart/katacoda-preview-doc
-  - katacoda/embedded-scenario-example
-title: Playground
+title: Preview doc demo
 ---

+Content that should only display if no Katacoda meta